Manufacturing at Lightning Speeds with IT Optimization

 This, in turn, will lead to improved efficiency and greater job satisfaction.
 It will also create growth in both size and expertise through solutions such as utilizing virtual experts, online training, etc. Employees could also access required information such as product specifications, manufacturing and service records, or customer configuration details to manage all the various components of the manufacturing business.

-With the decrease of natural resources and increase of concern for environmental impact, companies are expected to do more with less.
+With the decrease of natural resources and an increase of concern for environmental impact, companies are expected to do more with less.
 The positives of this are budget reduction and limited risk.
 Companies can also develop new ways to measure and manage their use of energy and resources and then advocate their corporate, social responsibility to the consumer.

-If companies were to implement social media, a current method of engagement, customer feedback and cooperation can factor in to heavily expedite innovation; prioritizing the consumer’s specified needs, which could support transparency and openness as well as diverse ideas and cultures.”
+If companies were to implement social media, a current method of engagement, customer feedback and cooperation can factor in to heavily expedite innovation; prioritizing the consumer’s specified needs, which could support transparency and openness as well as diverse ideas and cultures.
 If there is a lack of consistent and documented customer experiences, the result will be brand confusion which can sink your company into being anonymous.
 Another problem could be when customer data is stored in a way that prevents information sharing between functions; a lack of insight could lead to a possible threat of inefficient collaboration and miscommunication.

 In order for a manufacturing firm to gain a competitive edge, it needs to address its largest concern: analyzing operational data.
-Potential applications of big data in relation to manufacturing includes efficiency, optimization of logistics, and constructing proactive maintenance.
+Potential applications of big data in relation to manufacturing include efficiency, optimization of logistics, and constructing proactive maintenance.
 In addition to this, product design, development, and engineering are tasked to extract conclusions and insights from a voluminous amount of data, such as customer behavior and request.

 In other words, connecting data – customer data in particular – across regions can produce a more accurate analysis.
 There are advanced analytical tools such as machine learning and streamed analytics that are available for both big and smaller players to help gain this competitive advancement.
 Using the provided data from these tools can help you make better and faster decisions.
 Another use of advanced analytics is in maintenance; unscheduled downtime can be shown as equipment failures before they even happen.

 With the trending use of cloud storage expanding throughout industries, manufacturing should not be left behind.
 The manufacturing sector is already seeing areas where the cloud is helping to modernize the supply chain as well as applying the benefits of modernization across broader geographies.
-Overall, implementing cloud services will help in increase efficiency and reduce expenses.
+Overall, implementing cloud services will help increase efficiency and reduce expenses.

 With any technology implementation, there will naturally be demands for only the best security and privacy.
 Regularly monitored requirements must be put in place to ensure that companies are protecting their valuable IP.
 With the correct solutions, employees can be enabled to have secure remote access to applications and documents.